 I wrote a whole article on why you should travel to Central America in the rainy season that you can read here.

-What to pack for the rainy season in Central America
+What clothes in rainy season to pack for Central America

 Cotton may be cooler but synthetic material dries quickly.
 Leave your jeans at home and pack some quick-drying pants and tops.